RcSepp/minc/README.md

 * Decoupling of software dependencies

 Before the advent of the internet, software development was a linear process.
-Each application started at the design phase, went through some iterations of implementation and testing and eventually ended up being frozen into a final release in the form of a compact or floppy disk.
-The possibility to update software post-release gave rise to the vicious circle of software maintanance.
+Each application started at the design phase, went through some iterations of implementation and testing and eventually ended up being frozen into a final release in the form of a set of floppy disks or a CD.
+The possibility to update software post-release gave rise to the vicious circle of software maintenance.
 Today a software that is not under constant development is considered stale and outdated.
 Even if one were to create a perfect piece of code without any bugs, eventually one of its dependencies will introduce breaking changes with the implementation of a critical security fix or an important new feature.
 This will force the previously perfect code to be adapted, potentially introducing new bugs and forcing dependent code to propagate the update.
 With each layer of dependencies, the problem grows exponentially.
 A program that cannot keep up or whose developers have moved on to other projects will be marked obsolete and replaced by newer tools engineered to relive the same challenges until it will too fall out of the never ending dependency cycle.

 The dependency cycle cannot be fully broken, but it's exponential blast radius can.
-By introducing the ability to mix different programming languages and even different versions of the same language, smaller dependency cycles can be isolated on a per-import basis.
+By introducing the ability to transparently mix different programming languages and even different versions of the same language, smaller dependency cycles can be isolated on a per-import basis.
 It allows using old-and-proven software libraries side-by-side with cutting-edge new packages, preserving the validity of software beyond its retirement date.
-By shifting development efforts from maintanance to improvement, Minc has the capabilty to reshape the present circular redevelopment industry into the goal oriented innovation machinery of the future.
+By shifting development efforts from maintenance. to improvement, Minc has the capability to reshape the present circular redevelopment industry into the goal oriented innovation machinery of the future.

 ## Features